The Best of Everything

 from Kansas City in Hollywood, December '06.

-(See also Joel's 2 recent shots of Joan's renovated Brentwood home on this site's Geography page.)
+(See also Joel's 2 personal shots of Joan's renovated Brentwood home on this site's Geography page.)

 The Best of Everything